 Coronavirus outbreak: These five districts account for 54 per cent of COVID-19 spread in India

-New Delhi, June 01: With India inching towards the 2,00,000-mark in the number of COVID-19 cases, several cities has played a major role in increasing in the number of positive cases so far.
+New Delhi, June 01: With India inching towards the 2,00,000-mark in the number of COVID-19 cases, several cities have played a major role in increasing in the number of positive cases so far.

 However, it can be seen that Maharashtra is one of the worst-affected state due to the novel coronavirus infection.
 The number of cases in this state is increasing rapidly since the outbreak was reported in the country.
 Also, the state's capital, Mumbai is one among the hardest hit cities by the pandemic.